SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

+# Week 05 - 09 Mai

+Article Metadev3:
+    - [ ] Write 2 articles on blockchain

+eSov
+    Other tickets:
+        - [ ] Write down task remaining
+    Audit:
+        - check other tools from: https://consensys.github.io/smart-contract-best-practices/security-tools/static-and-dynamic-analysis/
+        - [ ] Verify that the app is working with change with tx.origin
+            - why does the forwarder do not have this probleme
+        - [ ] Add require where needed
+    Doc:
+        - [ ] writer documentation/archi of yousov app
+            - [ ] Archi application
+            - [ ] Archi smartcontract

+Club Metadev3
+    - [ ] Estimation whole project
+    - [WIP] Define what does the backend here
+    - [ ] Look for Diamond NFT
+        - [ ] dynamic NFT
+    - [WIP] Archi in miro
+    - [ ] Restrict page access
+    - [ ] how to notify user on nft progress
+    - [ ] Do we need a load Balancer for the request from frontend
+    - [ ] Look for example of Token fidelity project
+    - [ ] Verify that the data now are added in database when minted
+    - [ ] Modify name Avatar to Profil or smth like that
+    - [ ] Remove docker on the root file
+    - [ ] Send screenshot of the site to the ux team

+Perso
+    - [ ] Look for building your own Magiclink wallet with aws Cognito
+    - [ ] reconfigure neovim
+        - [ ] try to configure nvchad with zero-lsp
+    - [ ] Install zsh
+    - [ ] fix icons issue in kitty

-# Week 2 - 5 Mai
+# Week 23 - 26 Mai
 Settlemint
     - [ ] Read about STO/ICO/Tokenized Eniblock

 eSov
-    App:
+    Audit:
+        - check other tools from: https://consensys.github.io/smart-contract-best-practices/security-tools/static-and-dynamic-analysis/
+        - [ ] Verify that the app is working with change with tx.origin
+            - why does the forwarder do not have this probleme
-        - [ ] Tool to check security (trail by bits)
+        - [ ] Add require where needed
-        - [ ] Change tx.origin (can be dangerous if a admin use wallet else where than ESOV, the smartcontract could fallback to esov and do stuff)
+    Doc:
-        - [ ] In file RecoveryFactory, replace external from
+        - [ ] writer documentation/archi of yousov app
-            getLegalSelectableAgents() to internal
-        - [ ] checkunicity() is external but could be public instead
+            - [ ] Archi application
-        - [ ] Find how not to have issue when compile/deploying smartcontract
+            - [ ] Archi smartcontract
-            with hardhat
-        - [X] install Slither for security

 Club Metadev3
-    - [ ] Go through the tickets and precise them
+    - [ ] Estimation whole project
-    - [ ] Define what does the backend here
+    - [WIP] Define what does the backend here
-    - [ ] Look for Diamond NFT ?
+    - [ ] Look for Diamond NFT
+        - [ ] dynamic NFT
+    - [WIP] Archi in miro
+    - [ ] Restrict page access
+    - [ ] how to notify user on nft progress
+    - [ ] Do we need a load Balancer for the request from frontend
+    - [ ] Look for example of Token fidelity project
+    - [ ] Verify that the data now are added in database when minted
+    - [ ] Modify name Avatar to Profil or smth like that

 Perso
+    - [ ] Look for building your own Magiclink wallet with aws Cognito
     - [ ] reconfigure neovim
-    - [ ] fix clipboard probleme between VScode and rest
+        - [ ] try to configure nvchad with zero-lsp
     - [ ] Install zsh
+    - [ ] fix icons issue in kitty

+# Week 15 - 17 Mai
+Settlemint
+    - [ ] Read about STO/ICO/Tokenized Eniblock

+eSov
+    Audit:
+        - check other tools from: https://consensys.github.io/smart-contract-best-practices/security-tools/static-and-dynamic-analysis/
+        - [ ] Verify that the app is working with change with tx.origin
+            - why does the forwarder do not have this probleme
+    Doc:
+        - [ ] writer documentation/archi of yousov app
+            - [ ] Archi application
+            - [ ] Archi smartcontract

+Club Metadev3
+    - [WIP] Define what does the backend here
+    - [X] Add Admin page
+    - [ ] Look for Diamond NFT
+        - [ ] dynamic NFT
+    - [WIP] Archi in miro
+    - [ ] Restrict page access
+    - [ ] how to notify user on nft progress
+    - [ ] Do we need a load Balancer for the request from frontend
+    - [ ] Look for example of Token fidelity project

+Perso
+    - [ ] Look for building your own Magiclink wallet with aws Cognito
+    - [ ] reconfigure neovim
+        - [ ] try to configure nvchad with zero-lsp
+    - [ ] Install zsh
+    - [ ] fix icons issue in kitty

+# Week 2 - 5 Mai
+eSov
+    Audit:
+        - check other tools from: https://consensys.github.io/smart-contract-best-practices/security-tools/static-and-dynamic-analysis/
+        - Tool to check security (trail by bits)
+            - [X] slither
+                - 1 Reentrency attack solved on claimFreeEZR
+            - [-] Mythril
+                -> Coudln't make it work

+        - [X] Change tx.origin (can be dangerous if a admin use wallet else where than ESOV, the smartcontract could fallback to esov and do stuff)

+        - [X] In file RecoveryFactory, replace external from getLegalSelectableAgents() to internal
+            - [X] was replace to a public

+        - [X] Find how not to have issue when compile/deploying smartcontract with hardhat

+        - [X] check storage write variable and require juste before to see who can modify those variable
+            => No Issue there
+        - [X] Change version to a fix solidity version

+Club Metadev3
+    - [X] Go through the tickets and precise them
+    - [X] Add dashboard in Jira

+Avalanche project:
+    - [X] Research on Avalanche Subnet

+Perso
+    - [X] fix clipboard probleme between VScode and rest

 # Week 24 - 28 Mars
     Settlemint